seanox/devwex/manuals/configuration.md

 > [!IMPORTANT]
 > If the target is a relative path in the local file system, the path always
-> refers to the execution directory of the server.
+> refers to the working directory of the server.

 TODO: